-Q: What is the highest sale price of a Chevrolet Pre-War Pickups?
+Q: What is the highest sale price of a Ford Pre-War Pickups?

-Q: What is the lowest sale price of a Chevrolet Pre-War Pickups?
+Q: What was the lowest recorded sale price for a Ford Pre-War Pickups?

-Q: What is the average sale price of a Chevrolet Pre-War Pickups?
+Q: What is the average sale price of a Ford Pre-War Pickups?

-Q: When was the Chevrolet Pre-War Pickups produced?
+Q: What years was the Ford Pre-War Pickups sold?